spa5k/uids-postgres/README.md

 The extension supports multiple methodologies for generating unique IDs, including UUID v6, UUID v7, NanoId, Ksuid, Ulid, Timeflake, PushId, and Cuid2.
 This flexibility allows you to choose the most suitable ID generation strategy for your specific use case, whether you need time-based IDs, lexicographically sortable IDs, or IDs with custom prefixes.

 ### 2. **Enhanced Data Integrity and Uniqueness**
 Using unique identifiers like UUIDs ensures data integrity and uniqueness across distributed systems.
-This is particularly important for applications that require federated data or need to avoid collisions in a multi-node environment [2].
+This is particularly important for applications that require federated data or need to avoid collisions in a multi-node environment.

 ### 3. **Performance and Efficiency**
 Generating unique IDs within the database can be more efficient than handling this in the application layer.
-This reduces the overhead of network communication and ensures that ID generation is consistent and centralized [1].
+This reduces the overhead of network communication and ensures that ID generation is consistent and centralized.

 ### 4. **Ease of Use**
 The extension provides simple SQL functions to generate and validate various types of unique IDs.
 This makes it easy to integrate into existing SQL workflows without requiring significant changes to your application code.

 ### 5. **Compliance and Security**
 For applications that require compliance with data security standards, using IDs like UUIDs can help meet these requirements.
-The extension ensures that IDs are generated in a secure manner, reducing the risk of predictable or duplicate IDs [1].
+The extension ensures that IDs are generated in a secure manner, reducing the risk of predictable or duplicate IDs.

 ### 6. **Community and Ecosystem**
 PostgreSQL has a rich ecosystem of extensions that enhance its capabilities.
-By using `uids-postgres`, you leverage the power of PostgreSQL's extensibility, allowing you to tailor your database to meet specific needs without altering its core architecture [4].
+By using `uids-postgres`, you leverage the power of PostgreSQL's extensibility, allowing you to tailor your database to meet specific needs without altering its core architecture.

 ### 7. **Scalability**
 Unique IDs like UUIDs and Ksuid are designed to be scalable and can handle large volumes of data efficiently.
-This is crucial for applications that need to maintain good performance as they grow to handle billions of rows [1].
+This is crucial for applications that need to maintain good performance as they grow to handle billions of rows.

 ### 8. **Compatibility with Modern Applications**
 Many modern applications, especially those involving microservices, distributed systems, and IoT, benefit from using unique identifiers.
-The `uids-postgres` extension supports various ID types that are well-suited for these environments, ensuring compatibility and ease of integration [4].
+The `uids-postgres` extension supports various ID types that are well-suited for these environments, ensuring compatibility and ease of integration.

 By using the `uids-postgres` extension, you can enhance your PostgreSQL database with robust, flexible, and efficient unique ID generation capabilities, making it a valuable tool for a wide range of applications.